dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T414: Segregation based on people's differences leads to divisiveness.
+### T414: Segregation by inherent characteristics is harmful and divisive.

 |Support|
 |---|